 Our school operates a policy of restricting unsupervised access to students to only those who have been correctly vetted.

-As a parent or carer of a child at Stamfordham Primary, if you feel a child is at risk or is the subject of abuse you should contact the school and ask to speak to the Designated Safeguarding Lead for Child Protection who is our Head Teacher, Miss McKinney (or our DSL Mrs Gilbert or Mrs Carter who are Senior Teachers in school).
+As a parent or carer of a child at Stamfordham Primary, if you feel a child is at risk or is the subject of abuse you should contact the school and ask to speak to the Designated Safeguarding Lead for Child Protection who is our Head Teacher, Miss McKinney (or our Deputy DSLs are Mrs Gilbert or Mrs Carter who are Senior Teachers in school).
 We will discuss with you any concerns in confidence and consider the best way to address the issues raised.
 This may involve sharing the information further with other professionals.

 We are totally committed to safeguarding and promoting the welfare of children, young people and vulnerable adults.
 Safeguarding legislation and government guidance says that safeguarding means: